StatisticalReinforcementLearningLab/SARAv2/sensing/aware.md

 ### iOS
 Open the 'App Store' app on your phone and search "Aware."
 The correct version of the app is "AWARE Client V2".
 Install the app.
+> **iOS quirks 1**: Contributed by Sarah Rathnam.
+AWARE asks to enable location when you start the app.
+Please don't press "skip."
+Press "next."
+Once it asks to enable location, select "Always when using the app."
+Then go to "Setting app > Aware v2 > Location."
+Select always (now AWARE will do background sensing of location).

 ### Android